 As appropriate for each stress or scenario, allowance is made for the impact of the stress or scenario on best estimate liabilities, risk margin, own funds, the SCR, and for a re-calculation of the transitional measure on technical provisions (which would be subject to PRA approval).
 It is assumed that the 1 in 200 year SCR calibrations remain unchanged as a result of the stress or scenario.
 No other management actions are assumed in applying the stresses and scenarios.

-C.8.3 The outcome of stress and scenario analysis
+C.8.3 The impact of sensitivities performed as part of stress and scenario analysis